 Physics and Astronomy Colloquium Series

-Thursday, April 17, 2014
+Thursday, Sept.
+25, 2014

 The Physics and Astronomy Colloquium Series is open to all members of the university.
 Unless otherwise noted, talks are held on Thursday afternoons at 4:00-5:20 in Mendocino 1015.
 Schedule is regularly updated as dates, titles, and abstracts are received.
 Please check back often.
 To receive updates about the Colloquium Series, please join our Events Mailing List.
 For past semesters' series, see our archive.

-Spring 2014 Semester Schedule
+Fall 2014 Semester Schedule